 Coincidentally, I’d decided to upgrade to smart trainer while I was in Lanzarote (before all this madness) so it arrived not long after my trip.
 I signed up for the 30 day Zwift trial that came with the trainer, and the rest is, as they say, history…

-Learning the basics about Zwift have been quite a ride!
+Learning the basics about Zwift was quite a learning curve.
 As with cycling itself, there are hard facts, made up rules and of course, etiquette.
-If like me, you’re pretty new to the platform then these simple Zwift tips should help you hit the road running… or rolling…
+If you’re pretty new to the platform, like I was back then, these simple Zwift tips should help you hit the road running… or rolling…

 1/ Download Zwift Companion App